imtayadeway/imtayadeway.github.io/_drafts/2016-07-28-testing-json-apis-with-rspec-composable-matchers.md

 }
 expect(response.parsed_body).to include(expected)
 ```

+`include` is similar to `match` but doesn't care about superfluous
+attributes.
+As we'll see, it's incredibly flexible and is my go-to
+matcher for testing JSON APIs.

 `a_hash_including` is just an alias for `include` added for
 readability.
 It will probably make most sense to use `include` at the